 Schwartz’s early versions* of ‘Begin At The Beginning‘ (also ‘Bea & Mr. Jones,’ with a caveat for ableist use of ‘dumb’) feature confident, passionate, talented protagonists who eat without shame and their plump bodies are normal and healthy.

 ‘Beautiful‘ (also see ‘Lovely‘) call out traditional beauty norms for femmes while smashing expectations in the illustrations.
 I would have loved to see larger characters, but all of the more plump girls are athletic and kick-ass.
-While I promote all books should be read by both genders, be careful when reading the text to boys, as it reads like an 1800’s primer for demure ladies.
+While I promote all books should be read by all genders, be careful when reading the text to boys, as it reads like an 1800’s primer for demure ladies.

 ‘The Adventures of Isabel‘* isn’t for everyone – it’s subversive and violent.
 Normally I avoid violence in books but Isabel is so smooth, and boss as she decapitates giants and dodges shills for big pharma – “Isabel didn’t scream or scurry.
 She washed her hands and she straightened her hair up, Then Isabel quietly ate the bear up.”
 This book fills me with glee.
 Isabel happens to be fat and she does not give any shits what anyone thinks about it.